embedded-machine-learning/scripts-and-guides/scripts/README.md

 ## Requirements for Connected Projects
 **EML-IF 1:** The training project shall be setup with an virtual environment (venv) on EDA02 for training with at least demo data.
-A training demo or the real project shall be able to be executed without any changes of the the start script.
+A training demo or the real project shall be able to be executed without any changes of the start script.

 **EML-IF 2:** The following folder structure shall be used for the training and inference project unless customization is necessary:
 [https://github.com/embedded-machine-learning/scripts-and-guides/tree/main/scripts/template_workspace](https://github.com/embedded-machine-learning/scripts-and-guides/tree/main/scripts/template_workspace)